-For academic counselling, Student Support Officers will liaise with tutors and programme leaders to offer practical advice to resolve specific academic difficulties.
+For academic counselling, Student Support Officers will liaise with tutors and Director of Education to offer practical advice to resolve specific academic difficulties.

 A written record of these tutorials will be kept in the student's file for reference and to assist in the monitoring of student progress.
 For matters of pastoral care the Student Support Officers will help in: